Pottarr/SE17-Pre-Rust-Session/Lectures/Day1/Day1.md

 In Rust, we use print!() and println!() **macros** to show the output on the terminal.

+> [!IMPORTANT]
-> Important notice: Macros are not Functions but we will not dive into it in this 2 days session.
+> Macros are not Functions but we will not dive into it in this 2 days session.

 Now, let's write our first program!